I used to be a runner.

 “You can’t control your (drinking, anger, weight, mouth, womanizing, etc…) You’re stupid!
 Just screw this whole thing, you can get out, and leave us all alone!”

 “You have issues that are hurting me.
 It’s painful for me.
-Your (drinking, anger, weight, mouth, womanizing, etc…) has changed you.
+This (drinking, anger, weight, mouth, womanizing, etc…) has changed you.
 I need to be safe.
 I want to stay with you but not like this.
-If you don’t find the help you need, I’ll look at what’s best for my own health and welfare.
+If you don’t find the help you need, then I’ll look at what’s best for my own health and welfare.
+But I'd rather work on this together.
 Are you willing to get help?

 Each one of these four situations has two responses to a situation.
 A run from and a run to.